 Who is like you— majestic in holiness, awesome in glory, working wonders?
 In your unfailing love you will lead.
 In your strength you will guide.
 (Exodus 15:11, 13 NIV 1984).

 My Musings – Sometimes we read a text and we gloss over the words.
 Perhaps we admire the poetic beauty of how a phrase is turned, but never quite get below the surface.
-Never really digging deep enough to understand why certain words are used instead of other word.
+Never really digging deep enough to understand why certain words are used instead of other words.
 Well, the choice of words is not by accident.
 They were inspired (breathed out) by God.
 We are so used to the clumsiness of how we put our own words together that often we do not connect, or poorly connect, with the meaning that was clearly inspired by the Holy Spirit.
 But unlike the rest of the world that does not follow Christ, we are capable of Spiritual discernment.
 But at times we simply do not put in the effort.
 Let’s put some effort into the above text.

 Majestic (beautiful, powerful, or causing great admiration and respect) holiness (exalted or worthy of complete devotion as one perfect in goodness and righteousness).
 Merely saying that God is holy is simply inadequate.
 Prefacing it with majestic is better, but still falls short.
 Our human minds are simply incapable of fully comprehending it.